Our Approach to Community

 Arch and its operating subsidiaries have made open communication and dialogue a high priority.
 We use various tools and forums to promote community engagement, including community advisory panels (CAPs).
 At the Leer metallurgical mine in Grafton, West Virginia, for example, the mine’s leadership team meets quarterly with a CAP comprised of approximately 20 representatives from the area, including business leaders, educators, emergency responders, and elected officials, among others.
 During these meetings, the mine informs community leaders about upcoming mine developments of significance, including its future investment and development plans, and educates these community leaders on the process of mining.
 At the same time, the meetings create opportunities for community members to ask questions, share concerns, and make suggestions about opportunities for collaboration between the mine and the local citizenry.

 The success of the Leer CAP inspired the company to establish a second community advisory panel in Philippi, West Virginia, where an Arch subsidiary recently completed construction of a second world-class metallurgical mine called Leer South.
 By engaging community members at the earliest stages of the mine’s development, the Leer South team was able to solicit valuable input about its neighbors’ needs, aspirations and concerns.
-Based on this feedback, the mine recently made a commitment to fund needed upgrades to Adaland Mansion, a cultural center, event site and tourism attraction located in Philippi that is listed on the National Register of Historic Places.
-In addition, the mine has conducted much-needed brush clearing and landscaping work on the mansion grounds, at the request of local officials.
+Based on this feedback, the mine made a commitment to fund needed upgrades to Adaland Mansion, a cultural center, event site and tourism attraction located in Philippi that is listed on the National Register of Historic Places.

 Arch and its subsidiaries undertake a formal process for stakeholder engagement and consultation in advance of the opening of any new operation, and maintain that engagement on a continuing basis at existing operations.
-While the forum for such engagement varies from mine to mine — with the community advisory panels at our flagship Leer and Leer South operations being but two examples of our formal outreach efforts — every subsidiary operation is expected to engage frequently and continuously throughout the year with area residents, local businesses, landowners, government agencies and other officials, Tribal Nations if and as applicable, and other relevant stakeholders.
+While the forum for such engagement varies from mine to mine — with the CAPs at our Leer and Leer South operations being but two examples of our formal outreach efforts — every subsidiary operation engages frequently and continuously throughout the year with area residents, local businesses, landowners, government agencies and other officials, Tribal Nations if and as applicable, and other relevant stakeholders.

-In keeping with this deep and longstanding commitment to community outreach, Arch’s subsidiaries make it a high priority to abide by both the letter and spirit of the law when it comes to the highly rigorous permitting processes that govern all mining activities in the United States.
 Before the development of a new mine commences or mining activities begin — as well as at key points during the mining process — Arch subsidiaries engage with multiple federal and state agencies to secure the necessary permits to conduct business.
 Public comment opportunities are a central component of these efforts, and Arch takes its obligations to community engagement and outreach seriously.
-Our goal is to be as responsive as possible to community concerns, and to work with neighbors and community leaders to address and allay such concerns to the fullest extent possible.
+Our goal is to be as responsive as possible to community concerns, and to work with neighbors and community leaders to address and allay concerns to the fullest extent possible.

-As another example of Leer’s strong commitment to serving community interests, the mine has invested nearly $1 million of incremental capital to outfit its mine ventilation fans with the most advanced noise-dampening technologies.
+As another example of Arch’s strong commitment to serving community interests, subsidiary operations have designed and installed new mine ventilation fans with advanced noise-dampening technologies.
 As a result of this incremental investment, the new ventilation fans are roughly 1/20th as loud as typical mine ventilation fans.

 Funding Projects that Benefit Communities